9 Lollapalooza Performances That Made History

 After the alt-rock revolution waned, Lollapalooza underwent an extreme makeover in the mid-2000s, reinventing itself as an annual weekend gathering at Chicago’s Grant Park that attracts the biggest names in pop.
 With nearly 200 acts spread across its dense ecosystem of stages, Lollapalooza remains, first and foremost, a place for music discovery, where niche artists can play to their first large audience en route to becoming the superstars of tomorrow.

-On the eve of the festival’s 2019 edition — headlined by Ariana Grande, Childish Gambino and Twenty One Pilots — let’s look back at the evolution of Lollapalooza through 10 of its most memorable moments.
+On the eve of the festival’s 2020 virtual edition, let’s look back at the evolution of Lollapalooza through 9 of its most memorable moments.

 1992: The Year Pearl Jam Broke